ARGOeu/argo-ansible/README.md

 ## Monitoring your services

 In case you are using Nagios or Icinga for health monitoring purposes a minimal `is_monitored` role is included in the repo.
-The puspose of this role is to install and configure the nrpe service on your target machines.
+The purpose of this role is to install and configure the nrpe service on your target machines.
 Modify the remote host variable within the `roles/is_monitored/defaults/main.yml` file and include it in your playbooks.

+These variables are:
+ - monitoring_hosts: list of monitoring hosts
+ - nrpe_allowed_hosts: a comma separated list of monitoring hosts (IPs).

 ## Users role